One of our most frequently asked questions is: How do we eat?

 Fortunately, at Villa Grand Piton, we have numerous options for your dining experiences.
 No one ever goes home hungry!

-To get you started off right and make your first 24 hours stress-free, we supply a generous welcome basket of food and beverages that awaits you at the villa.
+To get you started off right and make your first 24 hours stress-free, we supply a generous welcome basket of food and beverages that awaits you at the villa (it’s not literally a basket – we pre-stock the refrigerator and pantry with these items).
 Subject to availability, the welcome basket typically has: one roti per person (a roti is curried vegetables, with or without chicken, wrapped in a very thin wrapper – think an Indian burrito), beer, wine, homemade rum punch, crackers, cheese, Coke and Sprite, fruit juice, tea, coffee, milk, bacon, eggs, bread, butter, jam, cereal, and local fruit.
 The welcome basket has enough food and beverages for a “happy hour” upon arrival, a light dinner, then breakfast the next morning.

 If you prefer to eat some meals away from the villa, we are only a short drive (10 – 20 minutes) to a good choice of restaurants (see our restaurant guide).
 From food trucks to crystal and white-tablecloth restaurants, you are sure to find something that meets your taste and your budget close by.
 The one thing you won’t find is a chain fast-food restaurant in Soufriere – no McDonald’s or Subway nearby.

 We sometimes get asked why we don’t include the price of the cook in our nightly rate.
-Many of the other nearby villas have both a cook and a housekeeper on staff, included in their rate.
-That means you are paying for two people every single day.
+Many of the other nearby villas have both a cook and a housekeeper on staff, with their salaries included in their rate.
+That means you are paying for a cook every day, whether you have them cook for you or not.
 Most of our guests eat many of their meals away from the villa, and have Doxie cook for only a few meals.
 So it is more cost-effective for you to pay for only the cooking services you use instead of paying for them for every meal, no matter whether you eat at the villa or not.

 If you want to cook some meals yourself at the villa, there is a grocery store in Soufriere, only a ten-minute drive away.
 You can also provide Doxie a shopping list, and she will do the shopping and bring it up to you for a small fee.
-Her fee depends on the amount of groceries you want her to source, but it is typically a few dollars for a couple of bags of groceries.
 The grocery store has a fairly decent selection, but will likely seem limited in comparison to your usual store.
-For instance, you won’t find 102 options for tea – 10 is closer to what you will find.
+For instance, you won’t find 102 options for tea – you’ll find 5 or 10.

 Grocery prices are most likely a little higher than you are used to paying.
-When you are shopping, do keep in mind the price shown includes tax.
+When you are shopping, keep in mind the price shown includes tax.
 As long as you are willing to buy store brands (IGA is the brand for the stores in St Lucia), the prices won’t be too bad – we usually figure about 20% higher than in the US.
 But if you insist on a name brand (such as “Cheetos” instead of “IGA cheese curls”), you can pay almost twice what you usually do.
-Keep in mind pre-packaged food has to be brought in by boat or flown in, so anything imported from the US or UK will be expensive.
-We frequently buy boxes of our favorite breakfast muffin mix or brownie mix at our local grocery in Houston, and take those in our luggage.
+Pre-packaged food has to be brought in by boat or flown in, so anything imported from the US or UK will be expensive.
+To be sure we get the brand and flavor we want, we frequently buy boxes of our favorite breakfast muffin mix or brownie mix or crackers at our local grocery in Houston, and take those in our luggage.

-Doxie is also your go-to person to source the protein for your meal – and she can get you fruits and vegetables, too.
-The grocery options for meat and fish is limited at best, and you’ll get far better quality and lower prices if you just ask Doxie to get it for you.
-Fresh fish is particularly wonderful – usually caught just that morning.
-The other local proteins include chicken, goat, lamb, and beef – although the beef is best for braising as it is free-range grass-fed and therefore isn’t a good choice for steaks or ground beef.
+Doxie is also your go-to person to source the protein for your mea.
+She can get you fresh fruits and vegetables, too.
+The grocery options for meat and fish are limited at best, and you’ll get far better quality and lower prices if you just ask Doxie to get it for you.
+Fresh fish is particularly wonderful, especially if you just ask for whatever is freshly-caught.
+The other local proteins include chicken, goat, lamb, and beef – although the beef is best for braising as it is free-range grass-fed and therefore isn’t a good choice for steaks (in the opinion of this lady that was raised in Iowa on corn-fed beef).
+Ground beef is just rather hard to get – we are still looking for a good source.

 You may want to ask her help if you find the fruit varieties are a little unfamiliar.
 One of our guests bought a lot of what they thought were bananas, only to find out they were plantains!
 Plantains are delicious, but cooked and eaten very differently from bananas.